msk-mind/condor/README.md

 - test/ : simple test with shell script
 - test-gpfs/ : test using input and output files from the shared /gpfs mount
 - test-gpu/ : runs a small python script that uses TF v1, cuda 10.0, and does some matrix calculation.
+- test-docker/ : runs a hello world docker image that is pulled from docker.io

 ## To Run